Rubus armeniacus

 - This plant has been spread in part by deliberate planting by humans for berry harvest

-- Root and stem fragment start a new plant
+- Root and stem fragments can form a new individual

 Consequences of invasion